Wikipedia

 The House of Commons of England began to evolve in the 13th and 14th centuries.
 In 1707 it became the House of Commons of Great Britain after the political union with Scotland, and from 1801 it also became the House of Commons for Ireland after the political union of Great Britain and Ireland.
 In 1922, the body became the House of Commons of the United Kingdom of Great Britain and Northern Ireland after the independence of the Irish Free State.
 Under the Parliament Acts 1911 and 1949, the Lords' power to reject legislation was reduced to a delaying power.
 The government is solely responsible to the House of Commons and the prime minister stays in office only as long as they retain the confidence of a majority of the Commons.

 Since the Dissolution and Calling of Parliament Act 2022 Parliament sits for up to five years.
-This is a maximum: the prime minister can, and often has, choose an earlier time to dissolve parliament, with the permission of the monarch.
+This is a maximum: prime ministers can choose to dissolve parliament at earlier times, with the permission of the monarch, and often have.
 This was a return to the historic system that had been replaced by the Fixed-term Parliaments Act 2011, which fixed the term at five years.
-As of 25 October 2022, four of the eleven last prime ministers have attained office as the immediate result of a general election; the others have gained office upon the resignation of a prime minister of their own party.[3]
+As of 9 July 2024, five of the twelve last prime ministers have attained office as the immediate result of a general election; the others have gained office upon the resignation of a prime minister of their own party.[4]

 Peers as ministers